bomonike/bomonike.github.io/learn-chinese.md

 * 靠山吃山，靠水吃水 - kàoshānchīshān, kàoshuǐchīshuǐ = lit.
 Those living on a mountain live off the mountain, those living near the water live off the water / fig. To make living with the local advantages.
 * 车水马龙 - chēshuǐmǎlóng = lit.
 Endless stream of horse and carriages / fig. Heavy traffic.
 * 如鱼得水 - rúyúdéshuǐ = lit.
 Glad to. fig. Like a fish back in water

+* 完璧归赵 - Wan Bi Gui Zhao = Lit.
+Returning <a href="#Jade">the jade intact to Zheo</a> refers to cunning recovery skill.
+This idiom comes from a famous story during the Warring States period, recorded in the historical text Records of the Grand Historian (史记).
+A precious and highly coveted jade disk, the "He Shi Bi" (和氏璧), was owned by the State of Zhao.
+The powerful King of Qin offered to trade 15 cities for it.
+Fearing the king's military might, Zhao sent the clever diplomat Lin Xiangru (蔺相如) with the jade.
+Lin realized that the King of Qin had no real intention of giving up the cities, so he used his wits to reclaim the jade and safely return it to Zhao, preventing a major diplomatic loss.
+China.org.cn

 Dog breeds from China